 Where the mandatory information fields in the Cheques are filled by hand, indelible pen (ballpoint) or permanent ink of dark colours, such as black or blue, shall be used.
-Company rubber stamp, pencils, fugitive or non permanent ink shall not be used.
+Pencils, fugitive or non-permanent ink shall not be used.
 Banks and their customers shall refrain from circling or underlining of information and keep free the areas of interest (AOIs)